Holy Spirit: “God’s Spirit Lives in Us”

 D. The Spirit as Water from a Rock and Cloud by Day

 The Holy Spirit is depicted as life-giving water flowing from a rock, a guiding cloud by day, a dove, and the cleansing waters of Noah’s flood, symbolizing His provision, guidance, purification, and regeneration.
-In the Old Testament, the waters of Meribah (Exodus 17:1-7; Numbers 20:1-13) flowed from the rock, identified as Christ (1 Corinthians 10:4), prefiguring the Spirit’s outpouring (John 7:37-39: “If anyone thirsts, let him come to me and drink… Out of his heart will flow rivers of living water.
-Now this he said about the Spirit”).
-Similarly, Noah’s flood cleansed the earth of sin (Genesis 6:5-7), preserving Noah’s family in the ark (1 Peter 3:20-21: “Baptism, which corresponds to this, now saves you”).
-The dove sent by Noah (Genesis 8:11), bearing an olive leaf, signaled peace, foreshadowed in purification offerings for childbirth and sin (Leviticus 5:7, 12:6-8; cf. Luke 2:22-24), fulfilled in the Spirit’s descent as a dove at Jesus’ baptism (Matthew 3:16), symbolizing the Spirit’s reception in baptism through repentance (Acts 2:38, John 3:5, 1 Peter 1:16).
-The cloud by day guided Israel (Exodus 13:21-22; Nehemiah 9:19-20), prefiguring the Spirit’s guidance (John 16:13: “He will guide you into all the truth”).
-Peter, called Cephas, meaning “rock” (John 1:42, Aramaic: Kēphā), channels this water through Spirit-filled preaching (Acts 2:38-41: “Repent and be baptized… and you will receive the gift of the Holy Spirit”), reflecting his apostolic leadership (Matthew 16:18; Ephesians 2:20), as Jesus entrusted him with “the keys of the kingdom of heaven” (Matthew 16:19), authorizing him to unlock the kingdom through the gospel, empowered by the Spirit (Acts 2:17-18), subordinate to Christ, the ultimate rock and foundation (1 Corinthians 3:11; 1 Peter 2:6-8).
+The waters of Meribah (Exodus 17:1-7; Numbers 20:1-13) flowed from the rock, identified as Christ (1 Corinthians 10:4), prefiguring the Spirit’s outpouring (John 7:37-39).
+The cloud by day guided Israel (Exodus 13:21-22; Nehemiah 9:19-20), prefiguring the Spirit’s guidance (John 16:13).
+Peter, called Cephas (“rock,” John 1:42), channels this water through Spirit-filled preaching (Acts 2:38-41), reflecting his apostolic leadership (Matthew 16:18; Ephesians 2:20), subordinate to Christ, the ultimate foundation (1 Corinthians 3:11; 1 Peter 2:6-8).
 Numbers 20:12 warns of the need for faith, lest unbelief lead to falling away (Hebrews 3:12-14).
-The living waters from the rock and the flood connect to the Eucharist, where the wine represents Christ’s blood, poured out in sacrifice (John 19:34: “One of the soldiers pierced his side with a spear, and at once there came out blood and water”), an offering uniting believers as a holy priesthood (1 Peter 2:5, 1 Corinthians 10:16-17, Hebrews 13:15), prepared through repentance to reflect God’s holiness (1 Peter 1:16, 1 Corinthians 11:27-29).
+The living waters connect to the Eucharist, where the wine represents Christ’s blood (John 19:34), uniting believers as a holy priesthood (1 Peter 2:5, 1 Corinthians 10:16-17, Hebrews 13:15).

 E. The Spirit as Oil for a Lamp, Producing Fire, and Tongues of Fire